 A scholarly lineage: Sylvia Wynter, Alexis Pauline Gumbs, Fred Moten, Saidiya Hartman, George Yance, Eduard Glissant, Stephano Harney, Kathrine McKittrick, Kriti Sharma, Leanne Betasamosake Simpson, Leah Lakshmi Piepzna-Samarasinha.

-There are writings, workshops, and courses that serve as products that can circulate the practice.
+There are writings, workshops, and courses that serve as products that can circulate and expand the practice.

 SPECULATIVE FORMINGS WRITINGS - spring 2023